 In Camelot Nursing and Rehab Center, 11.55 Percentage of Patients

 This indicates the number of times residents are sent to the emergency room per thousand days of short-term patient care.

 Short-term Care: Facilitates Functional Improvement

-This tells you the percent of short-term residents that experienced functional improvements, such as with activities of daily living.
-High levels of independence with ADL's often correlates with higher quality rehabilitation.
+This indicates the percentage of short-term patients who experienced functional improvements, such as with activities of daily living.

 Scores for Farmington, MO